menu

 How wealthy a neighborhood is, from very wealthy, to middle income, to low income is very formative with regard to the personality and character of a neighborhood.
 Equally important is the rate of people, particularly children, who live below the federal poverty line.
 In some wealthy gated communities, the areas immediately surrounding can have high rates of childhood poverty, which indicates other social issues.
 NeighborhoodScout's analysis reveals both aspects of income and poverty for this neighborhood.

 The neighbors in the Del Playa Drive neighborhood in Goleta are low income, making it among the lowest income neighborhoods in America.
-NeighborhoodScout's research shows that this neighborhood has an income lower than 98.6% of U.S. neighborhoods.
-With 10.9% of the children here below the federal poverty line, this neighborhood has a higher rate of childhood poverty than 51.3% of U.S. neighborhoods.
+NeighborhoodScout's research shows that this neighborhood has an income lower than 98.4% of U.S. neighborhoods.
+In addition, 3.6% of the children seventeen and under living in this neighborhood are living below the federal poverty line, which is a lower rate of childhood poverty than is found in 68.8% of America's neighborhoods.

 What we choose to do for a living reflects who we are.
 Each neighborhood has a different mix of occupations represented, and together these tell you about the neighborhood and help you understand if this neighborhood may fit your lifestyle.

-In the Del Playa Drive neighborhood, 38.2% of the working population is employed in sales and service jobs, from major sales accounts, to working in fast food restaurants.
-The second most important occupational group in this neighborhood is executive, management, and professional occupations, with 33.3% of the residents employed.
-Other residents here are employed in manufacturing and laborer occupations (14.9%), and 13.5% in clerical, assistant, and tech support occupations.
+In the Del Playa Drive neighborhood, 39.6% of the working population is employed in sales and service jobs, from major sales accounts, to working in fast food restaurants.
+The second most important occupational group in this neighborhood is executive, management, and professional occupations, with 28.6% of the residents employed.
+Other residents here are employed in clerical, assistant, and tech support occupations (17.2%), and 14.2% in manufacturing and laborer occupations.

 Languages

 The languages spoken by people in this neighborhood are diverse.
 These are tabulated as the languages people preferentially speak when they are at home with their families.
-The most common language spoken in the Del Playa Drive neighborhood is English, spoken by 75.5% of households.
-Other important languages spoken here include Spanish, Chinese and Tagalog (the first language of the Philippine region).
+The most common language spoken in the Del Playa Drive neighborhood is English, spoken by 74.0% of households.
+Other important languages spoken here include Spanish, Chinese, Tagalog (the first language of the Philippine region) and Korean.

 Ethnicity / Ancestry